rfotino/consolite-hardware/docs/programming.md

 different for your system, so you need to check the contents of `ls /dev` before and after plugging in the card.

-To load multiple programs, you should create an image file before dding it to the SD card.
+To load multiple programs, you may want to create an image file before dding it to the SD card.
 First you need to pad each program to 64KiB, then concatenate them all together.
 Once the programs have been concatenated, the image can be written to the SD card.
 Suppose we have two files, `program1` with size 512 bytes and `program2` with size 1024 bytes:

 ```sh
 # Pad files with 65536 - SIZE bytes